dakotamm/research_blog/_posts/2023-11-15-IC-troubleshooting.md

 ### Literature Reviews

 Aurora, Parker, Alex, and I have been doing weekly-ish literature reviews.
 In particular, we've explored local and large-scale climate forcing in Puget Sound, nutrients and hypoxia in Chesapeake Bay and Gulf of Mexico, and Strait of Georgia nitrogen budgets (which has been great!).

 ### Other Things

 * Applied and accepted for poster session at Ocean Sciences - need to scope!
 * Hosted Taylor at UW to discuss KC data findings (really cool!).
-Also, lots of data with no good route to publication at present...
 * Learned a bunch about lakes - fish are not leaves! :)
 * Statistics and data analysis - term project on Puget Sound DO coming soon...
 * Working (slowly) on incorporating King County water quality monitoring data